Back

 Fujifilm XF 8mm F3.5 - Airbnb Real Estate portfolio shoot

-As you can see, the Fujifilm XF 8mm F3.5 did the job and performed how I expected.
+As you can see, the Fujifilm XF 8mm F3.5 did the job and performed as I expected.
 It allowed me to include the majority of the features of each room within the frame.
-And because this an equirectangular lens with no barrel distortion, I was able to keep all lines straight and avoid wasting time in the editing phase.
+And because this is an equirectangular lens with no barrel distortion, I was able to keep all lines straight and avoid wasting time in the editing phase.

 I really think this is ideal for real estate and interior photography because you can capture sooo much more with it.
 The image quality is also a step up from the 10-24mm Mark I that I normally use.
 That zoom lens in fact tends to be softer towards the edges and is prone to some fringing.
 That is not the case with this 8mm (at least not here).